-- 1. Identify critical operations that could pose a significant risk in the event of a disruption in service delivery - 2.
-Set the tolerable time for interruption to critical operations in consideration of alternative means, etc. - 3.
+- 1. Identify critical operations that could pose significant risk in the event of a disruption in service delivery - 2.
+Set the tolerable time for interruption to critical operations, taking into consideration alternative means, etc. - 3.
 Identify management resources essential to the provision of critical operations and organize their interdependencies - 4.
-Conduct scenario testing to verify appropriateness of resource allocation, and review periodically.
+Conduct scenario testing to verify the appropriateness of resource allocation, and review periodically